LucyEmmaRoberts/VertebralEvolution/Data/README.md

-# Data from: Independent trajectories to axial skeletal complexity in amniotes
+# Data from: Evolution of the reptile spine reveals independent trajectories to axial skeletal complexity in amniotes

 ## Contents: